cdr-stats/cdr-stats/docs/source/installation/configure-asterisk.rst

 Asterisk supports many backends to store CDRs: SQLite3, PostgreSQL, MySQL and many more.

-In this document, we will explain how to configure Asterisk to store CDRs to SQLite3 or Mysql.
+In this document, we will explain how to configure Asterisk to store CDRs in SQLite3 or Mysql then configure CDR-Pusher to send the CDR to CDR-Stats.
 Sqlite3 is the one we will recommend as this is by far the easiest to setup).
-Finally we will explain how to install CDR-Pusher on your Asterisk server to push CDRs to the CDR-Stats server.

 Store Asterisk CDRs to SQLITE3